-This guide will help you navigate the timelines, promotion requirements, specialization options, and application

-  processes involved.
-UBC Science runs a coordinated application process for almost all second-year specializations, which
+This guide will help you navigate the timelines, promotion requirements, specialization options, and application processes involved.
+UBC Science students apply for a program specialization in June of their first year via a coordinated admissions process.

-  will go live in June.
 Now is the time to plan.

 Plan in May, Check Your Grades in June

 Even though registration for winter-session courses occurs in July, May is the time to plan for second year.
 The evaluation of your first-year record, which takes place May through June, determines your eligibility for the upcoming winter session.
 Results are posted to the Student Service Centre.
 Don’t rely on information that may appear earlier in the SSC about your year-level, eligibility or registration day—check again in June after evaluation.
 Check in more than once.
 If you're eligible to register as a second-year BSc student, you have to select or gain admission to a program specialization before you can register.